 Akeroyd will continue to run the Versace management team and Donatella will continue to lead the brand’s creative vision.

 The $2.12 billion purchase price represents a 2.5 times revenue multiple and 22 times EBITDA multiple, and is projected to be dilutive in the first year, modest accretion in the second year, with high single digit accretion in the third year, and an EBITDA margin in the high-teens.
 The Versace acquisition will further diversify Kors/Capri’s geographic portfolio from: 66% Americas to 57% Americas; 23% Europe to 24% Europe; and, 11% Asia to 19% Asia.

-The goal of this acquisition for Versace is to grow from $850 million to $2 billion in revenues on an additional 100 stores, increase its accessories and footwear penetration to 60% from the present 35% of total revenues, and grow its e-commerce business and build on the brand’s runway momentum.
+The goal of this acquisition for Versace is to grow from $850 million to $2 billion in revenues on an additional 100 stores, increase its accessories and footwear penetration to 60% from the present 35% of total revenues, and grow its e-commerce business and building on the brand’s runway momentum.
 Kors can help Versace achieve these growth targets by using the former’s supply chain, and operational and financial acumen.